 Last-Event-ID

-The HTTP Last-Event-ID request header carries the ID of the last event received by the client when reconnecting to a Server-Sent Events stream, allowing the server to resume transmission from the correct position.
+When a Server-Sent Events connection drops, the client needs to resume without data loss.
+The HTTP Last-Event-ID request header carries the ID of the last received event during reconnection, allowing the server to resume transmission from the correct position.

 Usage